-Included on the 2018 NordicTrack Commercial 1750 treadmill is a 3.8 CHP DurX™ Commercial Plus motor that delivers superior performance without the typical noise that you find on other machines.
+Included on the new NordicTrack Commercial 1750 treadmill is a new 3.6 CHP DurX™ Commercial Plus motor that delivers superior performance without the typical noise that you find on other machines.

 The NordicTrack 1750 also features 2.5" precision machined and sealed rollers, and a 22" x 60" commercial tread belt textured on the design of an outdoor running track.
 There is plenty of room to walk, jog and run, even for taller users who might otherwise feel cramped.

 The console features a compatible music port for your MP3 player and the built-in sound system features 3" high-excursion drivers, for those who like to play their tunes while they work out.

 The motor is plenty powerful, but if you think you need even more you can look at the NordicTrack 2450 or even the high-end 2950 model.
 But the 1750 remains the most popular treadmill in the NordicTrack lineup, due to its perfect combination of features and capabilities for the price.

 New on the latest model is the 7" Smart HD web-enabled touchscreen, allowing you to watch videos, surf the internet and use the company's built-in iFit Coach technology.
 It's a nice upgrade from the basic LCD monitors found on most treadmills under $1,500, and makes for a much more immersive experience.

 iFit Coach Plus, the latest version of the company's interactive training program, gives you an endless array of additional workouts on top of the 50 that are built into the machine.
 I